CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 ### Job title

-Most used job titles.
-One problem while trying to compare jobs is that companies do not always used the standard job titles.
+I looked at most used job titles.
+One problem while trying to compare jobs is that companies do not always use the standard job titles.
 They prefer to use very specific job titles which are harder to compare like for like.
 In future I might look at using ML to try and cluster jobs based on the wording in the advert.
 But for now we will stick with the job_title and job_category fields.

 ```
 Data Analyst              29